Skip to main content

 This Biden administration policy expands upon the Trump-era policy identified in this entry.

-On August 6, 2021, U.S. Customs and Border Protection (CBP) established the responsibilities and procedures for the use of Incident-Driven Video Recording Systems (IDVRS), including vehicle, non-integrated vessel, and body-worn camera systems by CBP personnel.
+On August 6, 2021, U.S. Customs and Border Protection (CBP) established the responsibilities and procedures for using Incident-Driven Video Recording Systems (IDVRS), including vehicle, non-integrated vessel, and body-worn camera systems by CBP personnel.
 CBP authorized the use of IDVRS to collect audio and video recordings of interactions between CBP Officers, Border Patrol Agents, or Air and Marine Agents and the public.

 CBP body-worn camera footage releases are collected at: https://www.cbp.gov/newsroom/accountability-and-transparency/body-worn-camera-video-releases